Skip to content

 Day 5: Miyajima

-Accompany your guide in the morning, before the tourists arrive, on a tour of UNESCO World Heritage listed Itsukushima Shrine and its floating torii gate.
+In the morning, before the tourists arrive, accompany your guide on a tour of UNESCO World Heritage-listed Itsukushima Shrine and its floating torii gate.
 The shrine was originally constructed in 593 when the island was designated a sacred island for the gods.
-Mortal were not permitted to step on the island and could only access it by boat to perform rituals, hence the unusual pier-like structure of the shrine's main building.
+Mortals were not permitted to step on the island and could only access it by boat, to perform rituals, hence the unusual pier-like structure of the shrine's main building.

-Later in the morning, you have time to enjoy the island in your own way.
-Perhaps catch the ropeway up to Mt Misen for breathtaking views across the Seto Inland Sea, which stretches all the way to Shikoku.
+For the remainder of the day is your free time to enjoy the island in your own way.
+Perhaps catch the ropeway up to Mt Misen for breathtaking views across the Seto Inland Sea.
 Or visit the island's Buddhist temples and pavilions such as Daisho-in.
-Alternatively simply enjoy some down time relaxing at one of the island's cafes and watching the people (and the wild protected deer!) as they wander by.
+Alternatively, simply enjoy some downtime relaxing at one of the island's cafes and watching the people (and the wild-protected deer!) as they wander by.
 Your guide will be happy to offer suggestions and assistance if needed.

 Miyajima (Miyajima Villa or similar)